 When it comes to protecting your organisation from the ever-increasing risks of cyberattacks, preparation is essential to effectively defend against the latest threats.
-It’s one thing to spend countless hours and dollars on security controls and processes, but how do you know if they are really fit for purpose against the current threat landscape.
+It’s one thing to spend countless hours and dollars on implementing security controls and developing processes, but how do you know if they are really fit for purpose against the current threat landscape.
 “Cybersecurity attacks have become more frequent, severe, and sophisticated.
 A proactive cyber threat approach is the only way to keep up in an asymmetric fight.
 Red Teaming is an approach that is commonly used and is a process designed to detect network and system vulnerabilities and test security by taking an attacker-like approach to system/network/data access.
-In this article, we will explore red teaming, and how can it improve your cyber security?
+In this article, we will explore red teaming, and how can it improve your organisations cyber security posture?

 What is red teaming?

 Most would associate the term red teaming with a military term whereby a red team has the objective to attack and the blue team to defend.
 When used in a cyber security context, red teaming involves employing a group of white-hat hackers to perform a number of different types of penetration testing techniques to attack an organization’s digital & web infrastructure.
 Red teaming is the practice of rigorously challenging plans, policies, systems and assumptions by adopting an adversarial approach.
 A red team may be a contracted external party or an internal group that uses strategies to encourage an outsider perspective.
 Typically, engagements are performed over a longer period than other assessments – typically weeks but sometimes even months.

 A blue team, on the other hand, is a group of internal IT employees used to simulate the actions of individuals within a given company or organization, often a security team.
 If the red team poses as a group of cybercriminals, the blue team’s goal is to stop them from committing a hypothetical data breach.
 This type of interaction is what is known as a red team-blue team simulation.